ASL interpreting: Qualifications

 While the ADA does not mandate any specific credentials for working interpreters, with the exception of some states and territories that have minimum requirements for interpreters to work in specific settings, the ADA does mandate the use of "qualified interpreters."
 Qualifying interpreters could be certified and/or have the right education, experience, and content knowledge for a particular job, but certification doesn't guarantee qualification for every job.
 Additionally, there are "substantial barriers to obtaining certification for historically marginalized groups."
-Employers use various measures and factors to determine whether the interpreter meets ADA's definition of qualified; measures can include education, experience, certification, assessments, licensure, and other regulatory mandates on a state-by-state basis.
+Employers use various measures and factors to determine whether the interpreter meets the ADA's definition of qualified; measures can include education, experience, certification, assessments, licensure, and other regulatory mandates on a state-by-state basis.

 Licensure is a legal requirement that outlines minimum competencies to perform interpreting services in a state.
 This may require proof of education, certification, and/or an assessment.
 Many states offer a provisional or temporary license with restrictions on where an interpreter can work based on their skill level.

 Interpreters are required to possess a wide range of skills and attributes in order to effectively perform the duties required of them.
 Many 'soft' skills, such as etiquette, diplomacy, teamwork, and flexibility are complementary to the technical skills demanded by the participants in the interaction and the environment in which the interaction takes place.
 Although programs may vary widely based on the experience of the trainers, length and level of the program, and the institute in which it resides, the following outlines the broad topics that are required: